wq/django-data-wizard/README.md

 The unique feature of Django Data Wizard is that it allows novice users to map spreadsheet columns to database fields (and cell values to foreign keys) on-the-fly during the import process.
 This reduces the need for preset spreadsheet formats, which most data import solutions require.

+Django Data Wizard supports any format supported by [wq.io].
+Additional formats can be integrating by creating a [custom wq.io class] and then registering it with the wizard.
+For example, the [Climata Viewer] uses Django Data Wizard to import data from [climata]'s wq.io-based data loaders.

+> *Note:* Django Data Wizard was formerly known as the **dbio** contrib module in [wq.db].
+The implementation has been extracted from wq.db and renamed to avoid confusion with other similar libraries.

 <!--
 [![Latest PyPI Release](https://img.shields.io/pypi/v/data-wizard.svg)](https://pypi.python.org/pypi/data-wizard)
 [![Release Notes](https://img.shields.io/github/release/wq/django-data-wizard.svg)](https://github.com/wq/django-data-wizard/releases)